By Stéphane Alaux, E Reputation Expert Founder of E Réputation Net Wash

 Jean-Pierre Giolitto: His qualities were numerous and his example imposed respect.

+Human qualities first of all, attentive listening to the patient whatever his complaints.
 Great rigour in the diagnostic stage and the choice of the best therapy adapted to each case, always respecting the patient’s choices, once the patient is well informed about his condition.
+Ethics in daily life but without neglecting the convivial aspect or the humour to escape from time to time the stress of the surgeon’s job and his desire to succeed.

 Tell us about your experience as former Head of the Urology Clinic at the Polyclinic les Bleuets in Reims?